Rudi Webster

-Rudi Valentine Webster (born 10 June 1939) is a Barbadian cricketer, medical doctor, sports psychologist and diplomat.
+Rudi Valentine Webster (born 10 June 1939) is a Barbadian medical doctor, sports psychologist and diplomat.
+He played first-class cricket for teams in the United Kingdom and New Zealand between 1961 and 1968.

 Cricket career

-Webster was born in Marchfield, Saint Philip, Barbados.
+Webster was born at Marchfield, Saint Philip, Barbados and attended Harrison College in Bridgetown.
 Between 1961 and 1968 he appeared in 70 first-class matches as a right-handed batsman and right-arm fast-medium bowler, representing Scotland, Warwickshire and Otago.
 He played his first first-class match for Scotland in 1961, while studying medicine at the University of Edinburgh.
 Playing against the Marylebone Cricket Club, he took 11 wickets in the match, including a wicket with the first ball he bowled in each innings.

 In 1963, playing for Warwickshire after his medical studies finished for the year, Webster took 77 wickets in 17 matches in the County Championship at an average of 17.44, forming the fieriest opening attack in the competition with another student, Roger Edmonds.
 In his first Championship match in 1964, after completing his medical studies, he took 7 for 6 and 5 for 52 in Warwickshire's victory over Yorkshire.

 In late 1966 Webster moved to New Zealand, taking up a two-year appointment in the radiology department at Dunedin Hospital.
 He played two seasons of Plunket Shield cricket for Otago, taking 23 wickets in seven first-class matches at an average of 24.00.
 He played no further first-class cricket.